mmistakes/minimal-mistakes/_posts/2016-03-01-student-performance.md

 ## The Data

 The [data](https://archive.ics.uci.edu/ml/datasets/Student+Performance) was downloaded from the UCI Machine Learning database and inspired by Cortez *et al*., 2008.
 We use maths results data only.
 We start off by clearing the workspace, then setting the working directory to match the location of the student maths data file.
-A caveat, note that the data is not comma-seperated but semi-colon seperated, ne sure to specify this in the `sep` argument in the `read.table()` function.
+A caveat, note that the data is not comma-seperated but semi-colon seperated, be sure to specify this in the `sep` argument in the `read.table()` function.
 Normally you should refer to the `sessionInfo()` output at the foot of this blog-post to determine which packages are installed and loaded for this, however as there are quite a few, this time we detail them here.

 {% highlight r %}